 Hi founders!
 This is Amit Rai.
-The important thing about me ( and foundersfriend ff ) is that I am not an agency or recruiting firm and neither I operate like it.
-It is a more personal+professional working model; I work independently and introduce product background folks to founders from the network that I creating at https://lookingout.work
+The important thing about me ( and foundersfriend “ff “) is that I am not an agency or recruiting firm and neither I operate like it.
+It is a more personal+professional working model; I work with selective founders, work independently and introduce product background folks to founders from the network that I am creating at https://lookingout.work

-Assisting in expanding teams is just one part ( a starting point) of (ff), but it is all about working with new founders and building long term working relationships.
-Every founder that worked with me; I try to form a genuine working relationship with them that could replicate in other aspects of a startup journey.
-Check out some of my founder’s friend startups here
+Assisting in expanding teams is just one part ( a starting point) of (ff), but it is all about working with new founders and building long-term working relationships.
+Every founder that I worked with me; I try to form a genuine working relationship with them that could replicate in other aspects of their startup journey.
+Check out some of my founders friend / startups here

 How does it ( expanding team ) work?